rahbuh/twitterShowcase/README.md

 ### Prerequisites

-- To run Twitter Showcase, you need to sign up for a [Twitter developer account](https://developer.twitter.com) and obtain a [bearer token](https://developer.twitter.com/en/docs/basics/authentication/guides/bearer-tokens) in order to communicate with the Twitter API.
+- To run Twitter Showcase from your local computer, you need to sign up for a [Twitter developer account](https://developer.twitter.com)
-- Once a bearer token is acquired, create an .env file in the root directory of twitter-showcase.
-- In the .env file, add the line: TWITTER_TOKEN="`<bearer token>`" (replacing `<bearer token>` with the your own.)
+- Once logged in to your developer account, select Apps from the dropdown menu next to your name in the upper right-hand corner.
+- Select 'Create an app' button and fill out the requested information.
+- Once your app has been created, select the 'Details' button and choose the 'Keys and tokens' tab.
+- On the 'Keys and tokens' tab, you will find your Consumer API keys.
+Copy these keys to their respective variables in the `.env.sample` file.
+- Save and rename `.env.sample` to `.env`

 You need to have node/npm installed on your machine to run the app locally.
 To install node, go to https://nodejs.org/